trustyuri/trustyuri-java/README.md

 Build
 -----

-Assuming that you have Maven installed, you can build this package as follows.
-First compile and install nanopub-java (this package is not yet in a Maven repository):

-    $ git clone git@github.com:Nanopublication/nanopub-java.git
-    $ cd nanopub-java
+Maven is required to build this library:

-    $ mvn install
+    $ mvn clean package

-Then you can run the script `build.sh` of this package:

-    $ scripts/build.sh

 Run